yantisj/minigraphdb/README.md

 MiniGraphDB implements a minimal directed graph database in memory via Python3.
 Nodes are stored as dictionary data structures.
-Outgoing relationships are stored on each node as a nested dictionary __rels of relationships with their own properties and pointers to other nodes.
-Both nodes and relationships may contain key value properties, stored in their respective dict data structures.
+Outgoing relationships are stored on each node as a nested dictionary nodes[node][__rels] of relationships with their own properties and pointers to other nodes.
+Both nodes and relationships may contain key/value properties, stored in their respective dict data structures.

 ## Sample Graph